Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 - Youtube - hosts the news video.

 ## Features
-All the site pages have a responsive navigation bar with team logo on the top-left.
+All the site pages have a responsive navigation bar with team logo on the top-left, this nav-bar is fixed at the top of the page.
 At the bottom of all site pages is the footer which gives the main address information and the social media links.

 [Home](https://devtoguk.github.io/milestone-1-THE-A-TEAM/index.html)

 The Home page has an hero-image to create impact when you first arrive on the site.
 Within the hero image is a call to action statement to prompt a potential client to get in touch.
-After the hero-image are two sections, the first to inform potential clients how The A-Team can help and the second to give some testimonials.
+After the hero-image are two sections, the first to inform potential clients how The A-Team can help including a button to link to the contact us page and the second to give some cliebt testimonials.

-Responsive info here when bits ready
+Responsive info here...

 [The Team](https://devtoguk.github.io/milestone-1-THE-A-TEAM/the-team.html)